petabyt/frontier/README.md

 ### drivers/emu
 Drivers (Kernel) for the emulator
 ### src/
-Source code for the OS - contains linker, UI renderer, etc
+Source code for the OS - contains loader, UI renderer, etc
 ### apps/
 Contains all the basic test apps - and the mJS engine